Amazon MQ is a managed message broker service for Apache ActiveMQ and RabbitMQ that makes it easy to set up and operate message brokers in the cloud.

 - MQ manages administrative tasks such as hardware provisioning, setup, patching, and failure recovery.

-- Single-instance broker in a single AZ
+- One broker lives in a single AZ

-- Active/Standby broker in multi-AZs for high availability
+- multi-AZs for high availability

 - Durability-optimized broker: backed by EFS to support high availability and message durability

 - Throughput-optimized broker: backed by EBS to support low latency and high throughput for high-volume applications

 SQS vs. MQ